 I would like to present now 3 possibilities to hike in that beautiful valley, but there’s definitely much more: you can always take a detour, take another turn and make your own hike, but there are pretty nice hikes.

 Ok, let’s talk about each of this hike in more detail.

 This is the easiest hike which I recommend to you and you can actually do variations of it: you can take a turn, you can walk even to Brione village, you can hike up more to the mountains, but this map below gives you a good indication what you can expect hiking right next to the river.

-You would have to start your hike right in Lavertezzo and hike till the next location: Motta.
-Till Motta you will be walking all the time right next to the river, and it is slightly upwards all the time, but nothing to worry about.
+You would have to start your hike right in Lavertezzo and hike to the next location: Motta.
+Till Motta, you will be walking all the time right next to the river, and it is slightly upwards all the time, but nothing to worry about.

 So overall hike is around 3 hours and a little longer than 7 kilometers.
 Very easy breezy hike in Valle Verzasca 🙂

 Ok, now let’s get into the harder ones.